Nova Scotia’s first Certified Sport Massage Therapist

-Suzanne Moroney, Registered Massage Therapist and owner of Coastal Sports and Wellness, a multidisciplinary clinic located in Bedford, NS, recently added another title to her resume: Certified Sports Massage Therapist.
+Suzanne Moroney, Registered Massage Therapist and owner of Coastal Sports and Wellness, a multidisciplinary clinic located in Bedford, NS, recently added another title to her resume: Certified Sport Massage Therapist.

-Suzanne is the first RMT in Nova Scotia to receive her certification as a sports massage therapist, and is one of only two certified sport massage therapists in Atlantic Canada.
+Suzanne is the first RMT in Nova Scotia to receive her certification as a sport massage therapist, and is one of only two certified sport massage therapists in Atlantic Canada.

 The SMT certification requires candidates to complete 500 hours of on-site volunteer time spread out across many different areas, including participation with contact and non-contact teams, sport specific outreaches, and events.
 The certification also requires massage therapists to work with at least three different sports, and organize medical/SMT participation at events.
 In addition, massage therapists must also have their Sport First Responder certification and 500 hours of clinical experience as a RMT.